INFORMATION FOR PARENTS

 The assistance of parents in the classroom throughout the day is welcomed and valued, particularly in the Junior School.
 If you would like to be a parent helper please talk to the class teacher or contact the office.
 It is essential that all parents who are visiting school sign in at the office.
 This is a requirement for Health and Safety purposes.

-Positive Behaviour for Learning is a school-wide initiative to help raise behaviour, improve children's well-being, and increase educational achievement.
+Engaged behaviour for learning is a focus for all areas of the school and our school programme helps raise behaviour, improve children's well-being, and increase educational achievement.
 By strengthening relationships and creating more positive home and school environments, we remove barriers to engagement and improve students' chances to achieve at school and beyond.
-PB4L is a long-term, systematic approach including whole-school change initiatives, targeted group programmes, and individual student support services.
+Our programme is based on our school values and keys to success and promotes celebration of positive behaviour.

 Photographs